panthavma/castagne/docs/getting-started/installation.md

 If there were no breaking changes in the last version, you should be good to go!

-You may also download the development version from the [dev branch](https://github.com/panthavma/castagne/tree/dev), but as the name implies it won't be tested as much.
+You may also download the development version from the [dev branch](https://github.com/panthavma/castagne/tree/dev), but as the name implies it won't be tested as much.-->

 ## Setup from zero